 Type 45 Daring Class Destroyer, United Kingdom

-The UK Royal Navy's Type 45 destroyers are to replace the Type 42 destroyers, which have been in service since 1978.
-Six Type 45 destroyers have been contracted.
+The UK Royal Navy's Type 45 destroyers have replaced the Type 42 destroyers, which were in service since 1978.
+Six Type 45 destroyers were contracted.
 The requirement was for 12 vessels of the class, but the UK Ministry of Defence announced in July 2004 this would be cut to eight.

 This was further reduced in June 2008 to the six previously contracted.
-The destroyers are to enter service by 2014.
+All the destroyers entered into service by 2013.

-A full-scale engineering development and initial production (FSED/IP) contract has been placed on BAE Systems Marine as project prime contractor.
+A full-scale engineering development and initial production (FSED/IP) contract was placed on BAE Systems Marine as project prime contractor.

-All ships are being assembled and launched at BAE's Scotstoun shipyard.
-VT Shipbuilding in Portsmouth is building the bow sections, masts and funnels for all six ships.
+All ships were assembled and launched at BAE's Scotstoun shipyard.
+VT Shipbuilding in Portsmouth built the bow sections, masts and funnels for all six ships.